 The Middle Ground: Semi-Metallic or Metallic

-With a wider operating temperature range, metallic brake pads are suitable for every possible car and climate.
-The braking performance is much better than organic pads and the brake feel is also more confident-inspiring.
+With a wider operating temperature range, semi metallic brake pads are suitable for every possible car and climate.
+Performance is much better than organic pads and the brake feel is also more confident-inspiring.

 Metallic brake pads last longer than the NAOs, but these also wear the rotors out, mainly due to the metallic composition.
 Daily driving is a strong use case for metallic brake pads, and so are motorsport events.

-Metallic pads may have the common choice because of the overall solid feel and dependability regardless of temperature, but if you want to push your car lap after lap and still expect strong braking performance every time you hit the brakes, ceramics are the way to go!
+Metallic pads may have the common choice because of the overall solid feel and dependability regardless of temperature, but if you want to push your car lap after lap and still expect excellent performance every time you hit the brakes, ceramics are the way to go!

 Race cars that need consistent braking performance despite high operating temps will appreciate what ceramic brake pads have to offer.